You have a right to make a complaint if you apply to study with us and have concerns about how your application was

 If you haven't been offered a place

-If your complaint is about how your application was handled or not receiving an offer to study with us or you have new evidence to change our decision, you should contact us for feedback on your application before making a complaint.
+If your complaint is about how your application was handled, not receiving an offer to study with us or you have new evidence to change our decision, you should contact us for feedback on your application before making a complaint.

 - Home/EU applicants: email@example.com or +44 2392 845566

 - International applicants: firstname.lastname@example.org or +44 2932 3296

 You can't complain about not receiving an offer to study with us if you don't meet non-academic requirements such as professional experience or relevant health requirements.

 Fee classifications and assessment